diku-dk/futhark-book/language.rst

 behave identically to ``for``-loops.

 For brevity, the initial value expression can be elided, in which case an expression equivalent to the pattern is implied.
-This featuremis easier to understand with an example.
+This feature is easier to understand with an example.
 The loop

 ::